Home Guides How to Find the Best Card Shop Nea… How to Sell Your Cards to a Local Shop (and …

 How to Sell Your Cards to a Local Shop (and Get a Fair Price)

-Everything you need to know about selling cards to a local shop — prep, pricing expectations, cash vs credit, negotiation, and how to get multiple offers.
+Everything about selling cards to a local shop — prep, pricing expectations, cash vs credit, negotiation, and getting multiple offers.

 Selling cards to a local shop is the fastest, simplest way to turn a collection into cash.
-No shipping, no listing fees, no waiting for a buyer — just walk in, get an offer, and walk out with money.
-The tradeoff is that shops pay less than you'd get selling one card at a time online, because they're taking on inventory risk and need to resell at a margin.
-Here's how the process actually works, what to expect, and how to get the fairest price for your cards.
+No shipping, no listing fees, no waiting for a buyer.
+The tradeoff is that shops pay less than you'd get selling one card at a time online, because they're taking on inventory risk and need margin.
+Here's how the process works and how to get the fairest price.

 When Selling to a Shop Makes Sense